mirzawaqasahmed/ASA-Telemetry-Guide/README.md

 As this docker container wasn't fully build for what we're looking to do we need to do some further configuration to do this, from your shell use the command ```docker ps``` to display your container id.
 Take the containerid vaue which should be 12 digit alphanumeric string and then use the command ```docker exec -it <CONTAINER ID HERE> /bin/bash``` Once you do that you should have root prompt for your container.

+Note: I am using the TIG stack container from Jeremy Cohoe as I've mentioned.
+I am planing on rewriting parts of this lab with a fresh TIG stack install however for ease of use today we will be using Jeremy's container which I've also used in other labs.

 ![](./images/docker-exec.gif)

 Now we're in use the following commands to install the necessary components and packages, run these one after the other